GeoNet/app-server-metrics/README.md

 ### Tomcat JNDI

-If there is are database connection pool(s) specified in Tomcat then metrics for these will be gathered.
+If there is are database connection pool(s) specified in Tomcat via JNDI then metrics for these will be gathered.

 ## Under the Covers.